Audace/audace.github.io/_posts/2019-05-19-hard-conversations.md

 - **Be vulnerable**

    Don't shy away from empathizing and sharing examples of similar situations that you have been in.
 Relatedly, you should let them do as much talking as possible and follow up with questions.
 The ideal outcome is that you land on the same page about the what, the why, and the how (the situation is going to be remedied).
+Additionally, you're both making it clear that the status quo is unacceptable but also showing that you're there to help.

 - **Leave with action items**

    Ask what they need from you.
 Suggest next steps.
 Assign dates and owners.
 It's important that you follow up after these conversations.
 Otherwise, all of the prep and emotional toll was for nothing.
-More importantly, it shows that you take the matter seriously.
+More importantly, it shows that you take the matter seriously and increases the likelihood of resolving the matter.

 [^1] _Note_: Often times, poor output may be the result of a number of behaviors.
 When this is the case, either try to find a specific higher level theme or pick the most problematic behavior.
 DO NOT try to broach multiple issues at once.
 This leaves people feeling defensive and dilutes the message.